4 Steps to Train an Aggressive Dog

 Using the safety word with an aggressive dog is different.
 When the dog is calm, he should be so accustomed to hearing the word that if he lunges, either at a person or another dog, the “touch” command should call him back and allow you to regain control.

-This is the type of muzzle you need to use when working with an aggressive dog.
+This is the type of muzzle I use when working with an aggressive dog.
 It allows him to breathe normally during training, and after the dog has calmed down will even allow him to take treats for a more positive training experience.

 Training the aggressive dog